twitter-archive/kestrel/docs/guide.md

 know about each other, and don't do any cross-communication, so you can add as many as you like.
 Clients have a list of all servers in the cluster, and pick one at random for each operation.
-In this way, each queue appears to be spread out across every server in a loose ordering.
+In this way, each queue appears to be spread out across every server, with items in a loose ordering.

 Configuration
 -------------

-All of the per-queue configuration can be set in the global scope of `production.conf`, as a default for all queues, or in the per-queue configuration to override the defaults for a specific queue.
+All of the per-queue configuration can be set in the global scope of `production.conf` as a default for all queues, or in the per-queue configuration to override the defaults for a specific queue.
 You can see an example of this in the default config file.